topdata-software-gmbh/topdata-webservice-connector-sw6/manual/10-installation.en.md

 * At least 4 GB of free disk space
 * Shell access is required to start the import
 * Recommended: memory_limit > 512M

+## Setting up your "TopCONNECTOR" Step by Step

+1. Download "TopCONNECTOR" for free from the Shopware Community Store
+2. Please complete the ordering process by adding "TopCONNECTOR" to your cart and completing the checkout process
+3. Download "TopCONNECTOR" in the admin area of your Shopware shop under the "Purchases" menu item and then install the plugin under "My Plugins"
+4. In the next step, activate your "TopCONNECTOR"
+5. Finally, configure your "TopCONNECTOR" according to your preferences

+## Webservice Credentials
+After installing the plugin, you need to fill in API credentials to connect to TopData Webservice.

+Settings - System - Plugins - TopdataConnector menu (... on the right) - Config

+TopData provides you with:

+- API User-ID
+- API Key
+- API Salt

+### Demo Credentials

+If you want to test the plugin with demo credentials, you can use the following:

+- API User-ID: 6
+- API Key: nTI9kbsniVWT13Ns
+- API Salt: oateouq974fpby5t6ldf8glzo85mr9t6aebozrox